The Real Chosen People

 9 (Thou) whom I have taken from the ends of the earth, and called thee from the chief men thereof, and said unto thee, Thou (art) my servant; I have chosen thee, and not cast thee away.
 Is.
 41:8-9.
 See also; I Ki.
 3:8, Ps.
 33:12, Ps.
 105:6, Is.
 43:10, 44:1, Rom.
 9:4, Gal.
 3:16, Heb.
 13:20.

-From these scriptures we learn that the Israelites were the Chosen People; however, Christianity claims that because the Jews rejected Jesus, God made a New Covenant, that opened the door for anyone to “Choose to be Chosen” through belief in Messiah.
+From these scriptures we learn that the ancient Israelites were the Chosen People of God.
+Notwithstanding, Christianity claims that because the Jews rejected Jesus, God made a New Covenant that included everyone on earth.
+According to Christian theologians, the New Covenant opened the door for anyone to “Choose to be Chosen” through belief in Messiah.
 There are many scriptures that disqualify this position.
 First, it is not possible to “Choose to be Chosen.”
 Second, let us examine when and how the old covenant was broken.
 In Exodus 32, we read that after coming out of Egypt, the Israelites became impatient while waiting for Moses to return from Mt.
 Sinai, and built the golden calf.
 God was angered by this breach of the covenant;

 And the Lord said unto Moses, Go get thee down (from the mountain); for thy people, which thou broughtest out of the land of Egypt, have corrupted (themselves):

 8 They have turned aside quickly out of the way which I commanded them; they have made them a molten calf, and have worshiped it, and sacrificed thereunto, and said, These be thy gods O Israel, which have brought thee out of the land of Egypt.

 9 And the Lord said unto Moses, I have seen this people, and behold, it (is) a stiffnecked people: